kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/README.md

 ```
 Usage:
     perl AssembleIrysXeonPhi.pl [options]

      Documentation options:

        -help    brief help message
        -man     full documentation

      Required options:

         -a       the assembly working directory for a project
         -g       genome size in Mb
         -r       reference CMAP
         -p       project name for all assemblies

+     Optional options:

+        -d       add this flag if the project is de novo (has no refernce)

 Options:
     -help   Print a brief help message and exits.

     -man    Prints the more detailed manual page with output details and
             exits.

     -a, --assembly_dir
             The assembly working directory for a project.
 This should
             include the subdirectory "bnx" (any BNX in this directory will
             be used in assembly).
 Use absolute not relative paths.
 Do not
             use a trailing "/" for this directory.

     -g, --genome
             The estimated size of the genome in Mb.

     -r, --ref
             The full path to the reference genome CMAP.

     -p, --project
             The project id.
 This will be used to name all assemblies

+    -d, --de_novo
+            Add this flag to the command if a project is de novo (i.e. has
+            no reference).
+Any step that requires a reference will then be
+            skipped.
 ```

 DEPENDENCIES

-Perl and R
+Perl, R and BioPerl